freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 180.1

 You are now in the `has` folder.
-List its contents for me please.
+List its contents.

 #### HINTS